 If you’ve spoken with anyone who may have remodeled a bathroom, You may have heard something similar to, “Everything turned out great!
 However, I wish I had known _____ beforehand.”
 Every remodel comes with a specific set of potential headaches, but if you know what to expect ahead of time and which common mistakes homeowners make, you’ll be able to plan wisely and minimize stress.
 There is so much to consider Boy, did I learn some valuable lessons.
 Here are a few lessons I learned and hope they will help you during your next project.

-I purchased my home in 2012, so it was well overdue for renovating this hideous bathroom.
+I purchased my home in 2012, so it was well overdue for renovating the hideous bathroom.
 I mean, the tiles were cracking, drawers were broken off, the vanity, tub, shower and all were just outdated.
-I knew it was time to get it done.
+I knew it was time to get the bathroom renovation done.
 The bathroom is relatively small, I think was one of the main reasons I could see how horrible it looked.

 The first lesson learned, was not doing proper research in getting enough quotes before making a final choice.
 Although the contractor I hired did a good job, honestly he was too busy to complete my job in a timely manner.
-He was not very reliable, tried cutting corners and was too all over the place.
+He was very unreliable, tried cutting corners and was too all over the place.
 He left my space unfinished for long periods of time.
 I also made the mistake of going with the least expensive contractor— so I think I got what I paid for in terms of reliability.
 I can’t stress this enough.
-Research is key!
+Research is key is any bathroom renovation!
 I mean, finding a reputable contractor.
 If you are hiring out, check Houzz, Home Advisor, Thumbtack or ask friends for reputable contractors.
 And please read the reviews or even call the customer personally if you receive a referral.

 Budgeting for a remodeling project can be a real test of self control.
 My eyes were certainly bigger than my pockets.
 Sure I could have created a spa retreat but my little guys would eat Ramen noodles for dinner for awhile.
 Plus, it would cancel all my other home remodeling plans.
 So I had to be realistic about what I could afford.